On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Single hook circuits

+Conversely, given a nonzero 2-cycle in $\ker(H_2(Q,\partial_v Q) \to H_2(T_f, \partial T_f))$ with coefficients $\pm 1$, we can first co-orient the quads appropriately so that the coefficients are all 1.
+Then the quads will bound a component of $\Delta \cut Q$ for which they are co-oriented out of.
 The fact that we have $\widetilde{H}^0$ instead of $H^0$ on the left hand side of \Cref{prop:Alexanderduality} means that if we add together the 2-cycles corresponding to each of the components of $\Delta \cut Q$, the quads all cancel each other out and we get the zero sum.